 - 7.2.1.1.
-Maintain an annual (SFY July 1 June 30) Medical Loss Ratio (MLR) of eighty-six percent (86%) for the Contract term (July 1, 2016 June 30, 2018) (42 CFR 438.8(c)). - 7.2.1.2.
-Comply with the federal and state-level MLR calculation methodologies outlined within this section of this Contract, the Managed Care Policy and Procedure Manual, the Reports Companion Guide and any other MLR-related guidance published by the Department during this contract period (42 CFR 438.8(d)). - 7.2.1.3.
-Include all Numerator and Denominator elements defined within 42 CFR §§ 438.
-8(e), 438.8(f) and further outlined within this section of this Contract, the Managed Care Policy and Procedure Manual, the Reports Companion Guide and any other MLR-related guidance published by the Department during this contract period. - 7.2.1.4.
-Provide a remittance for an MLR reporting year if the MLR for the MLR reporting year does not meet the minimum MLR standard of eighty-six (86) percent (42 CFR 438.8(j)).
+Maintain an annual (SFY July 1 June 30) Medical Loss Ratio (MLR) of eighty-six percent (86%) for the contract term (July 1, 2021 June 30, 2024) (42 CFR 438.8(c)). - 7.2.1.2.
+Comply with the federal and state-level MLR calculation methodologies outlined within this Section of this contract, the Managed Care Policy and Procedure Guide, the Managed Care Report Companion Guide, the CMCS Informational Bulletin issued May 15, 2019 related to third-party vendors, and any other MLR-related guidance published by the Department during this contract period (42 CFR 438.8(d)). - 7.2.1.3.
+The CONTRACTOR shall provide Claim-level pharmacy reimbursement detail, reflecting the amount paid by the Pharmacy Benefit Manager (PBM) to the pharmacy Provider, in the format required by the Department.
+Upon request, the CONTRACTOR shall provide all information necessary for the Department to evaluate compensation received by the CONTRACTOR's Pharmacy Benefits Manager (PBM).
+This information includes access specific to the South Carolina Medicaid Managed Care Program including: - 7.2.1.3.1.
+Aggregate sums of rebates received for utilization related to the CONTRACTOR's pharmacy Claims.